noahjb/novi_cd_test/instructions/branch2.md

 </div>
 ```

-When we click on the checkbox, it will try to invoke `deleteTodo` and pass the current todo's `todo._id` property as an argument.
+When we click on a checkbox, it will try to invoke `deleteTodo` and pass the current todo's `todo._id` property as an argument.
 As a reminder, the `_id` property is generated automatically by Mongoose.

 Test again.
 What's going on?

-We need to define the `deleteTodo` function in `mainController`:
+The last thing We need to do is define the `deleteTodo` function in `mainController`:

 ```javascript
 $scope.deleteTodo = function(todo_id){